-I had to put my whole input field in a Mat form field inside the Mat option, otherwise it wouldn’t work as expected.
-Then in the field, I put a label for the input (using Mat label instead of a placeholder allows for more customization, as you’ll see later).
-I used a Mat input field for my text input and I chose to use a Mat icon as a button to validate my input.
+I used label for the input (using Mat label instead of a placeholder allows for more customization, as we’ll see later).
+I used a Mat input field for my text input and I added a Mat icon as a button to validate my input.

 <form [formGroup]="form">